-There have been no material changes in any of our contractual obligations as disclosed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2014, filed on March 2, 2015, except for our agreement relating to the U.K. defined benefit plan originally adopted in 2012.
-As part of the required pension review, which occurs every three years under the U.K. pension regulations, we had discussions with the trustees and adopted a revised payment plan in early 2015, in which we have agreed to extend the payment of approximately GBP 2 million through 2030.
-This revised payment plan resulted in an increase of total required contributions from \$13 million to \$49 million to match the underfunded status as of March 31, 2015.
+There have been no material changes in any of our contractual obligations as disclosed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2014, filed on March 2, 2015, except for our agreement relating to the U.K. defined benefit plan originally adopted in 2012 and a second amendment to our credit agreement with Bank of America, N.A.
+As part of the required pension review, which occurs every three years under the U.K. pension regulations, we had discussions with the trustees and adopted a revised payment plan in early 2015, in which we have agreed to extend the payment of approximately GBP 2 million annually through 2030.
+This revised payment plan resulted in an increase of total required contributions from GBP 8 million to GBP 33 million (approximately \$52 million at June 30, 2015).
 See Note I of the Notes to Consolidated Condensed Financial Statements for additional information.
+For more information regarding the second credit agreement amendment, please see our Current Report on Form 8-K filed on June 24, 2015.